JxhnnyUt8h/obsidian-docs-ru/Obsidian Sync/Limitations.md

 At the moment, each file can be up to 100 MB.

+## What's the maximum number of people I can share a remote vault with?

+At the moment, you can share a remote vault with up to 10 people.

 ## How long do you keep my data after my subscription expires?

 We keep data in your remote vaults, including version history, for one month after your subscription expires.
+Any local vaults on your devices are unaffected.

 As long as you renew within one month, there should be no impact on your usage.
+If you renew after a month, when your remote vaults have been removed, you can [[Set up Obsidian Sync|create a new remote vault re-connect your local vault]].

+### Do you keep my data if I refund my subscription service?

+No. The data is deleted immediately.

-## Is my data being synchronized in the background?
+## Is my data being synced in the background?

-No, files are only synchronized when Obsidian is running.
+No, files are only synced when Obsidian is running.

 ## What operating systems does Obsidian Sync support?